HMO Licence Fire Risk Assessment Requirements by Council

 Nottingham

-Nottingham City Council has one of the most extensive additional licensing schemes in England, covering much of the city.
-The council requires a fire risk assessment with every HMO licence application.
-Nottingham's guidance makes clear that assessments must be property-specific and kept up to date.
-The council has been active in prosecuting landlords for fire safety failures.
+Nottingham has one of the most extensive additional licensing schemes in England, covering much of the city.
+A fire risk assessment is required with every HMO licence application, and the council is explicit that assessments must be property-specific and kept up to date.
+Nottingham has a track record of prosecuting landlords for fire safety failures — this is not a council to be complacent about.
+See also: what happens if you don't have a fire risk assessment for your HMO.

 Sheffield

-Sheffield City Council operates mandatory HMO licensing and additional licensing in several areas.
-Sheffield's licensing conditions require a written FRA covering the common areas and, for larger HMOs, the individual rooms.
-The council's private housing team works closely with South Yorkshire Fire and Rescue Service.
+Sheffield City Council runs mandatory HMO licensing and additional licensing in several areas.
+Their licensing conditions require a written FRA covering the common areas of the property, and for larger HMOs, individual rooms too.
+Sheffield's private housing team works closely with South Yorkshire Fire and Rescue Service, so fire safety inspections are taken seriously.

-FRASafe produces a written fire risk assessment document that meets the requirements of the RRO 2005 and BS 9792:2025.
-The report includes all of the elements that councils routinely require: assessor details, property description, hazard identification, risk evaluation, action plan, and a signed declaration.
+FRASafe produces a written fire risk assessment that meets the requirements of the RRO 2005 and BS 9792:2025.
+The report includes everything councils routinely require: assessor details, property description, hazard identification, risk evaluation, action plan, and a signed declaration.

-All English councils require a written FRA for HMO licence applications.
-While the specific format varies, a document that follows the five-step RRO 2005 methodology and reflects BS 9792:2025 will satisfy the requirements of most councils.
-FRASafe produces exactly this — free to complete, £45 for the PDF.
+Every English council requires a written fire risk assessment for HMO licence applications.
+A document that follows the five-step RRO 2005 methodology and reflects BS 9792:2025 will satisfy the requirements of most councils.
+FRASafe produces exactly this — free to complete, £45 for the PDF — and it's built to the current standard, not the one from three years ago.

 Ready to produce your HMO fire risk assessment?